P R A K H S I S

 Many leadership development programs focus on learning about leadership.
 But organizations need better leaders, not managers who are more knowledgeable about leadership.

-CoachingOurselves peer-coaching is a scalable learning approach to developing leadership capacity and increasing organizational performance.
+CoachingOurselves peer-coaching is a scalable learning approach to increasing organizational performance.
 It is easy to setup, demonstrates immediate business impact, and is a key catalyst to successful leadership and organizational development.

 A peer-coaching session is 90 minutes of reflection and dialog with a small group of up to 6 peers guided by a CoachingOurselves module.
 The module has the content and questions to focus reflection on experiences and learning on a specific leadership theme or soft skill.